-On the Front Range, we have generally sandy soil, which is why there are a few trails that are rideable all winter long (even if you’re not rocking a fat bike to ride in the snow).
+On the Front Range, we have generally sandy soil, which is why there are a few trails that are rideable all winter long.
 Some places have a slightly higher clay concentration, and even specific parts of trails can retain more water than others.

 How to Ride a Muddy Trail